rwvx7/destination_driver_matcher/README.md

 4. To find the best shipping destination to driver pairs that maximize total suitability score, what needs to be solved is the [Linear Sum Assignment Problem](#linear-sum-assignment-problem).
 With the results from step 3, the application uses the scipy implementation of the Hungarian Algorithm to find the maximum suitability score and the best matches.
 5. Print results to screen.

+This application was tested on Windows 10 WSL2 running Ubuntu-20.04 with Python 3.8.5.
+However, it should work on Windows 10 natively and MacOS as well.

 ## Ubuntu Cheatsheet
 If you are running Ubuntu (preferably 20.04 or later), The following is a quick run down of commands and scripts to complete the prerequisites, setup, and usage steps.
 The scripts have not been tested on other operating systems.
 1. `$ sudo apt install python3-pip`